Barhait Assembly constituency

 Barhait Assembly constituency is an assembly constituency in the Indian state of Jharkhand.
+Chief minister of state represents this constituency.

 Overview

 Barhait Assembly constituency covers: Barhait and Ranga Police Stations in Sahebganj district; and Sundarpahari Police Station and Rajabhita, Kero, Kairasol, Bara Telo and Barapipra gram panchayats in Boarijar Police station in Godda district.

 This seat is reserved for Scheduled Tribes.

 Barhait Assembly constituency is part of Rajmahal (Lok Sabha constituency).